jlandry69/gcpub/README.md

 Running GCpipeline
 ------------------

-This is an example how to submit the pipeline to cluster using LSF manager:
+This is an example how to submit the pipeline to a cluster using LSF manager:
 ```
 #! /usr/bin/env bash